 Varicose veins occur when veins fail to properly circulate blood up and back to the heart, causing veins to become enlarged and twisted.

 Veins contain valves that push blood upward to return to the heart.
 Leg muscles pump the veins to return blood to the heart, against the force of gravity.
 When veins become varicose, the valves no longer close properly.
-This allows blood to flow backwards, causing pooling and increased pressure within the vein.
+This allows blood to flow backward, causing pooling and increased pressure within the vein.
 As more blood pools in the vein, they become enlarged and twisted in appearance.

 Symptoms of varicose veins may include: